 This list includes tools to help you create those melodic elements, process them, mix them, and create drums and basses that are Trance-appropriate.
 We added extra synth plugins to this list so you can find your favorite one.
 They were tested first and are ideal for any subgenre of trance music.

-1. Vengeance Sound VPS Avenger (Synth 1)
+1. Vengeance Sound VPS Avenger (Trance Music Workstation)

 Avenger combines analog, sampled-based, and wavetable synthesis in a single package.
 This results in an impressive range of sounds, styles, and sonics that suit Trance and all of its subgenres.